 - Price increases quickly with options, like other luxury cars.

 The 2021 A6’s base engine is a turbocharged 2.0-liter 4-cylinder that Audi terms the 45 TSFI.
 It makes 248 hp and 273 lb-ft of torque.
-According to the most recent Environmental Protection Agency (EPA) data, fuel consumption is estimated at 24 miles per gallon in the city, 32 mpg on the highway and 27 mpg in combined driving.
+The Environmental Protection Agency (EPA) rates it at 23 miles per gallon in the city, 31 mpg on the highway and 26 mpg in combined driving.

 Optional on the A6 sedan and standard on the A6 Allroad is a turbocharged 3.0-liter V6, producing 335 hp and 369 lb-ft of torque.
 Audi calls this engine the 55 TFSI.
-Fuel consumption is relatively impressive at 22 mpg city/29 mpg hwy/25 mpg combined.
-The A6 Allroad is slightly less efficient, earning 20 mpg city, 26 mpg highway, and 22 mpg combined by the EPA.
+Fuel consumption is relatively impressive at 22 mpg city/29 mpg hwy/24 mpg combined.
+The A6 Allroad is slightly less efficient, earning 20 mpg city, 26 mpg hwy, and 22 mpg combined by the EPA.

 Standard Features & Options